kalindudc/modpack_builder/README.md

 This repository contains scripts and template required to building and versioning your modpacks.

+### Who is this for?
+If you are building a private modpack or do not want to use CurseForge or Modrinth as modpack clients then this repo is for you.

 ### How to use this repo?

 ```